 Lady Pirates No. 1 in State!

-YAKIMA–After three straight years of yielding the championship spotlight to Oakesdale, the Pomeroy Lady Pirates Volleyball Team swept the WIAA 1B State Volleyball Tournament last week, defeating Southeast rival Oakesdale in a five-set championship match here Friday, November 15.
+YAKIMA–After three years of yielding the spotlight to Oakesdale, the Pomeroy Lady Pirates Volleyball Team swept the WIAA 1B State Volleyball Tournament, defeating Southeast rival Oakesdale in a five-set championship match here Friday.
 The win snapped a four-year championship streak for the Lady Nighthawks, three of those at the expense of the Lady Pirates, in 2015, 2016 and 2017.

 The crown is the first championship for the Pomeroy Volleyball Program since the 2014-15 season.

-Against Oakesdale in the championship match, the Lady Pirates rallied in the fifth set after the team took a two-set lead.
-The Lady Pirates then watched their advantage crumble, but dug deep to win the state crown with a thrilling 16-14 fifth-set score.
+The Lady Pirates rallied in the fifth set after the team took a two-set lead then watched their advantage crumble, before winning the state crown with a thrilling 16-14 fifth-set score.
 Set scores in the championship match were 25-21, 25-21, 22-25, 20-25, 16-14.

-In the first match, Pomeroy defeated the Naselle Lady Comets, recovering from a case of the doldrums in the third set for the three-set win, 25-21, 25-11, 27-25, on Thursday, November 14.
+Pomeroy defeated the Naselle Lady Comets in the first match, recovering from a case of the doldrums in the third set for the three-set win, 25-21, 25-11, 27-25, on Thursday, November 14.
 The victory set up the next match against the winner of the Wilson Creek-Grace Academy match.

-In the quarterfinal match Thursday, the Lady Pirates faced Wilson Creek in an evening contest, slashing through the Lady Devils' opposition in three sets, 25-20, 25-14, 25-12.
+In the quarterfinal match Thursday, the Pirates faced Wilson Creek in an evening contest, slashing through the Lady Devils' opposition in three decisive sets, 25-20, 25-14, 25-12.

 On the other side of the bracket, Oakesdale's Lady Nighthawks flew through the Providence Classical Christian team in three sets, 25-15, 25-13, 25-9, and had no trouble with Mount Vernon Christian, 25-14, 25-10, 25-15, to advance to the semifinals.